PhuongFX/Online-Gaming/README.md

 	* LGBMClassifier
 	* CatBoostClassifier
 	* ExtraTreesClassifier
-4. **Hyperparameter Tuning 🔧**: We tuned hyperparameters using Bayesian optimization to improve the performance of the models.
+4. **Hyperparameter Tuning 🔧**: Tuning hyperparameters using Bayesian optimization to improve the performance of the models.

 **Results 📊**
 --------------